Where’s the best place to spend Thanksgiving, Black Friday, and the start of the holiday season?

-My biggest piece of advice is book your tickets early.
-Use travel websites such as http://www.priceline.com or http://www.hotwire.com to get the best deals.
+My biggest piece of advice is to book your tickets early.
+Use travel websites such as Priceline or Skyscanner to get the best deals.
 Both years I booked my tickets in July and the average price for an airline ticket was between $400-$500.
 I recommend flying out on the Tuesday or Wednesday before, never on Thanksgiving, even if prices drop that day.
 Once it is time for you to fly out, get to the airport early.
 Thanksgiving weekend is one of the busiest of the year, and missing your flight could be travel suicide, potentially ruining your entire weekend.
 I’ve only ever flown into La Guardia Airport, it is a nice airport with easy access to the city by yellow cab, about $30 to get to the city from the airport.

 I have been fortunate to be able to stay with a friend who lives in NYC the past two years, but from talking with people who aren’t as lucky while I was in New York, I’ve discovered a few tricks and secrets.
 Once again, the rule is to book early.
 Hotels in hotspots like Times Square and the Upper East and West sides fill up quick and get more expensive as demand increases.
 Hotels in this area include the Trump International Hotel, The JW Marriott Essex House New York, and the Doubletree Guest Suites Times Square New York City, and all of these will give you a great view of the Macy’s Thanksgiving Day Parade.
-If you are looking to go a cheaper route, the Hilton New York is prime location for parade viewing with a lower price tag.
-Brooklyn lodging is also always a more inexpensive option, just be aware that traveling into the city will be more of a hassle and more time consuming.
+If you are looking to go a cheaper route, the Hilton New York is a prime location for parade viewing with a lower price tag.
+Brooklyn lodging is also always a more inexpensive option, just be aware that traveling into the city will be more of a hassle and more time-consuming.

 What To Do

 As far as the Turkey Day Feast goes, most hotels (including the ones I listed) will host a Thanksgiving dinner or buffet, and often when the room is booked, a package including dinner is an option.
-If you want to escape your hotel for the big meal, many restaurants in NYC serve a thanksgiving dinner, just make reservations well ahead of your arrival in the big apple.
+If you want to escape your hotel for the big meal, many restaurants in NYC serve a Thanksgiving dinner, just make reservations well ahead of your arrival in the big apple.

 If you get to New York before Wednesday evening and have the energy to fight a crowd, going to view the inflation of the parade balloons is always a fun thing to do.
 The balloons are inflated the day before, typically from afternoon until later at night, and can be observed between 77th St. and 81st St off Central Park West.